 1.3 After reading this section, reflect on your goals for this course.
 Write down what you would like to accomplish and why you would like to accomplish this.
-Once you have done that, turn to the final section of the Principles volume, "Solutions to checkpoints," and compare what you have written with what I wrote.
+Once you have done that, turn to the final section of this book, "Solutions to checkpoints," and compare what you have written with what I wrote.